 An assignment is issued to learners as an assignment brief with a defined start date, completion date and clear requirements for the evidence that they need to provide.
 Assignments can be divided into tasks and may require several forms of evidence.
 A valid assignment will enable there to be a clear and formal assessment outcome based on the assessment criteria.

-Engineering Apprenticeship with one of our elite employers.
+Opportunity to apply for an Engineering Apprenticeship with one of our employers.

-Additional help and support is available should you require this and you can discuss this further at your admissions interview.
+Additional help and support is available should you require this and you can discuss this further at your admissions interview with an engineering tutor.
+Additionally, you will need an overall and a pair of safety shoes/boots for mechanical machine workshop practical sessions.

 For further information, advice and guidance call The Learner Experience Team on 01625 410062.